-Snowcloud Serviceberry will grow to be about 25 feet tall at maturity, with a spread of 15 feet.
+European Serviceberry will grow to be about 15 feet tall at maturity, with a spread of 15 feet.
 It has a low canopy with a typical clearance of 4 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.
 While it is considered to be somewhat self-pollinating, it tends to set heavier quantities of fruit with a different variety of the same species growing nearby.

 This tree does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
-This is a selection of a native North American species.
+This species is not originally from North America.